uwegeercken/datagenerator2/README.md

 The datagenerator will then produce random data (pick random values from the word list) according to the weights assigned.
 In the example above "saturday" and "sunday" will occur less often in the generated number of rows then the other days, because these values have a lower weight.

 A word list is optional.
 All values to be used for randomly generating data can also be defined solely in the yaml configuration file.
-Anyways, the sum of the weight definition must be 100 percent (and can not exceed 100 percent).
+Anyway, the sum of the weight definition must be 100 percent (and can not exceed 100 percent).
 Individual values can not be negative percentage values.

 **NOTE**: If values and their weight are specified in a word lists but for some values no weight is defined, the datagenerator will calculate the weight for those fields that have no weight definition